 When it comes to homemade chicken broth, it goes into the fridge, pure and simple.

 Last but not least, there are companies like Brodo that sell frozen broth.
 The packages are shipped frozen and delivered cold or partially frozen.
 For such broths, you should adhere to the company’s recommendation for storage.
 In the case of Brodo, you can either refrigerate the broth or refreeze it.

 In case you wondered, all of the above, and the rest of this article applies to chicken stock too.

 Freezing chicken broth leftovers or homemade broth is definitely an option.
 If you aren’t able to use the broth within a few days, freezing is a tried and tested way of preserving it.

-When it comes to how to freeze chicken broth, I recommend going with ice cube trays or small airtight container.
+When it comes to how to freeze your chicken broth, I recommend going with ice cube trays or a small airtight container.
 This method allows you to easily thaw as much as you need at a time, without thawing all of it and refreezing the rest.

 If your ice cube trays are too small, consider using a muffin tin instead.
 The method of freezing is the same as in the linked article.

 For thawing, put the broth into the fridge the night before you need it.